zzzprojects/Eval-Expression.NET/README.md

 ## Eval.Execute
 Evaluate and execute a code or expression and return the results.

-Use Execute if you need to evaluate the expression only once.
-- To execute a code once...

 *Using Anonymous Class*
 ```csharp
 int result = Eval.Execute<int>("x + y", new { x = 1, y = 2})